joklek/tree-traverser/Readme.md

      / \ / \ / \
     1   2   3   4
          ...
-I achieve this by using nodes that can have two parents and two children.
+I achieve this by using nodes that can have two children.